 The arrival of the Internet shrank the world.
 Six degrees of separation turned into one.
 With the shift to remote work, the world has shrunk even further; more and more digital agencies are open to hiring remote teams to deliver the whole gamut of white label services.
-These comprise social media marketing, web, and app design and development, PPC, analytics, content development and marketing, SEO services, to name a few.
+These comprise social media marketing, web and app design and development, PPC, analytics, content development, video marketing, and SEO services, to name a few.

 With the growing popularity of video conferencing and access to superior communication tools like Slack, partnering with a remote team for white label services can be a seamless experience.
 But it’s very important to do your due diligence before selecting your preferred white label agency partner.